csmig/stig-manager/docs/user-guide/roles-and-access.rst

 There are four Roles available in STIG Manager, defined below.
 Roles differ in the actions they can perform in a Collection, and their default Access to Assets and Reviews.

 Each Role in STIG Manager combines two distinct aspects:
-- Collection Management Capabilities (Privileges): Actions the user can perform on the Collection itself.
+- Collection Management Capabilities: Actions the user can perform on the Collection itself.
 - Default Access: The base level of access granted to Assets and their Reviews.
 This access can be further refined with Access Controls.

 The following Collection Roles are available: